skyvier/gdp-jwt-authorization/README.md

 ##### How can the proofs be used?

-You can then use the proofs in the type signatures of other function to limit the domain of a function.
+You can then use proofs in the type signatures of other functions to limit the domains of the functions.

 For example, you could write a function that only accepts JWTs signed by Azure: